lestig/ud/README.md

 # wd
 <b>*What Disk - Ubuntu Server 18.04*</b>
-*(Check USB Disk partitions available and mount them to the system)*
+*(Mount USB storage device available to the system)*

 Description:

 <b>Why?</b>
 Found mounting USB disk drives too often on ubuntu servers is quite a tidious task ...

-Took the time to write this simple script that takes care of my needs, sharing in case someone else feels it can be of use.
-There is a flag to ensure only USB flash drives are mounted; this as I have ZFS pools on the servers that do not want touched.
+ - Needed a way to mount devices with a very simple command, sharing in case someone else has similar needs.
+ - A set of conditions ensure only USB flash drives are mounted.
+In my case, I have ZFS pools on the servers that do not want touched.

 <b>What?</b>